threefoldfoundation/www_threefold_io/content/next/index.md

 ### TF Cloud Builds Commercial Offerings

-ThreeFold Cloud will build and commercialize services, reserving and purchasing the capacity it requires  on TF Grid 3.x and TF Grid 4.x using TFT.
+ThreeFold Cloud will build and commercialize services, reserving and purchasing the capacity it requires  on TF Grid 3.x and 4.x using TFT.

 <br>